superfly/docs/flyctl/cmd/flyctl_auth_login.md

-# _flyctl auth login_

-Log in a user

-### About

 Logs a user into the Fly platform.
 Supports browser-based, email/password and one-time-password authentication.
 Defaults to using browser-based authentication.

-### Usage
+## Usage

 ~~~
 flyctl auth login [flags]
 ~~~

-### Options
+## Options

 ~~~
       --email string      Login email